marco-giacobbe/rce-to-system-compromise/README.md

 ## Requirements

 - **Linux Kernel 5.8.x**
-  (Tested with `5.10.0-19`, default in Ubuntu 21.04) You can use `name -r` to check your kernel version
+  (Tested with `5.13.0-19`, default in Ubuntu 21.04) You can use `uname -r` to check your kernel version
 - **Docker** and **Docker Compose**

 ---